kadriand/rescurves/readme.md

 # Usage

-Pretty simple: once installed the complement, open a file with quaternary data (the file [/test/DatosMatlab-Da1.xlsx](https://raw.githubusercontent.com/kadriand/rescurves/master/test/DatosMatlab-Da1.xlsx) is a good starting point) and select the list of points you wan to plot, then click the button 'Draw map' from the Add-in Ribbon and finally
+Pretty simple: once installed the complement, open a file with quaternary data (the file [/test/DatosMatlab-Da1.xlsx](https://raw.githubusercontent.com/kadriand/rescurves/master/test/DatosMatlab-Da1.xlsx) is a good starting point) and select the list of points you want to plot, then click the button 'Draw map' from the Add-in Ribbon and that's all.
+You don't need to pay licenses or create complex Matlab/Python scripts to plot your maps.

 ### Development